How do I change, extend, or cancel my order of protection?

-The court can modify a non-consent order (an order that was issued by the judge after a hearing) only if the party asking for the modification (you or the abuser) proves that there is a good reason for the change.
+The court can modify an order that was issued by the judge after a hearing (“non-consent order”) only if the party asking for the modification proves that there is a good reason for the change.
 The court can modify a consent order if both parties agree.1

 Extending an order

 You can file a motion to extend your order before your original order expires and a hearing date will be set for both you and the abuser to appear in court.
 The order can be extended for a time period determined by the judge.
 However, for the judge to extend your order, one of the following must happen at the hearing:

 - domestic violence has occurred since you got the original order;

 - a violation of the order has occurred;

 - you prove that there is other “good cause” to extend the order; or

 - the respondent consents to the extension of the order.2